The 8 Best Knee Compression Sleeves for Injury Prevention, Recovery, and Support

 Best for Running: UFlex Athletics Knee Compression Sleeve

 It's no secret that running is pretty hard on the body.
 For this reason, many runners benefit from wearing a knee compression sleeve, whether they're recovering from an injury or want to prevent one.
-With more than 8,700 perfect 5-star reviews, UFlex is one of Amazon's best-selling picks for runners.
-It provides just the right mix of stability and range of motion to keep you supported without slowing you down.
+With more than 9,200 perfect five-star reviews, UFlex is one of Amazon's best-selling picks for runners.
+The budget-friendly compression sleeve provides just the right mix of stability and range of motion to keep you supported without slowing you down.
 And since the knitted material is breathable with non-slip silicone grips, you won't have to worry about being distracted by a sweaty knee sleeve or one that slips down while you're pounding the pavement.

 Ideal for both recovery and injury prevention, this top-rated knee sleeve from Pro-Tec has an anatomically-placed gel pad that helps stabilize the kneecap, while the rest of the sleeve provides extra support on both sides of the knee.
 It's great to wear during workouts of any kind because the soft, breathable material won't feel uncomfortable or distracting and is stretchy enough to move with you.
 Tons of shoppers rave about this multi-use compression sleeve and specifically call out its durability and the minimal restriction of movement it offers.
 One runner even credits it with helping them get back into a normal routine after they started experiencing knee pain on longer routes.
 It's an all-around solid pick that's also moderately priced at just $30.